Sailor Moon R Part One Limited Edition

 Price: $69.95 AUD – Available Here / Standard Edition $59.95 AUD – Available Here

 Having gone through what she has, it is no wonder that Usagi would rather be a normal person instead of a Sailor Guardian.
 Her group of friends once more consists of just Naru Osaka and Gurio Umino, as well as a non-talking Luna.
 When a new type of monster known as a Cardian attacks Naru, Luna realises that she has no choice but to restore Usagi’s memories and ask her to transform into Sailor Moon to save Naru.
 With her memories back, Usagi finds herself longing for Mamoru again.
 She also wants to be with her other friends again, but it is not until the other Guardians’ lives are at risk that Luna finally decides to restore their memories as well.
-Usagi’s wish to just be a normal 14-year old was explored poignantly in the second half of the last season and it is obvious that it hurts her to know that she and her friends are risking their lives rather than always having fun like everyone else.
-It is this theme that really separates this series from other magical girl series, which often engage viewers through imitation of other series or attract viewers with gimmicks such as sheer cuteness instead of portraying genuine emotions.
+Usagi’s wish to just be a normal 14-year-old was explored poignantly in the second half of the last season and it is obvious that it hurts her to know that she and her friends are risking their lives instead of always having fun like everyone else.
+It is this theme that really separates this series from other magical girl series, which often engage viewers through imitation of other series or attract viewers with gimmicks such as sheer cuteness instead of depicting genuine emotions.

-The intriguing enemies have always been one of the best features of Sailor Moon.
+The intriguing enemies have always been one of the many excellent features of Sailor Moon.
 An enemy that is only evil and completely lacks any human qualities can only ever be annoying, but the new enemies Ail and An never end up being like that.
 In their human forms, Ail develops a sort of romantic interest in Usagi and An develops a sort of romantic interest in Mamoru.
-Although they masquerade as siblings when they transfer to Usagi’s middle school, they are actually deeply in love with each other.
+Although they masquerade as siblings when they transfer to Usagi’s middle school, they are in fact deeply in love with each other.
 Unsurprisingly, Usagi and An frequently get into conflict over their love interests, and while it is slightly repetitive, the plot is always interesting enough to make it easy to look past this.
 In the Black Moon arc, Chibi-Usa starts out as a rather annoying character and the Four Spectre Sisters tend to fight a lot.
 Their fighting is immature and not helpful to their ultimate cause, but their arguments accurately reflect human issues of body issue and identity.
 Sailor Moon is at its most profound when it is making a point about friendship or love, but each and every episode is interesting and engaging no matter what.
 Fan opinion seems to be divided about Chibi-Usa, but it is worth giving her a chance in this adaptation.

 The only noticeable difference between the animation in this season and the first one is that there is a somewhat decreased reliance on lighting effects to enhance the atmosphere.
 Character designs remain consistent and the designs for the new characters are all distinct.
 Ail and An’s normal and human forms are distinguished, and the design of the new hero Moonlight Knight makes for a positive albeit temporary change from Tuxedo Mask.
 One of many things that Toei Animation’s animation team has always been extremely talented at is conveying emotions through expressions; the emotions actually seem real in this adaptation.
 The opening animation sequence used in these episodes does not have the same feel that the first opening sequence did, but it shows off the characters in a beautiful way.
-The ending sequence for these episodes is a fun piece of animation featuring Usagi, but as with the previous ending sequence, there is not much going on in most of the screen.
+The ending sequence for these episodes is a fun piece of animation featuring Usagi, but as with the previous ending sequence, there is little happening on most of the screen.

 The new background music is not quite as memorable as the music composed for the first season, but it still helps give the series that magical feel that has been present since the beginning.
 Perhaps what stands out the most is Ail’s flute.
 He frequently plays a short melody, one that sounds both mysterious and pleasant at the same time.
 It is a shame that it will most likely never be heard again in the series, but it is enjoyable while it lasts.
 The new ending theme song is decent for a pop song and does succeed in being memorable.